ntobar/Chateau/README.md

 * Allow the room creator to set a specific room capacity.
 * Allow users to see the list of rooms that are not locked.
 * End-to-End Encryption
+* "typing" bubbles, show when a message is delivered, and read.
 <hr>